BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks-publish.md

 ![Publish profile selection menu](/images/pdmpublisher/solidworks/publish-profile-menu-20260908.png)

-If local SOLIDWORKS PDM vault views are available, the arrow beside **PUBLISH** can associate the job with a vault.
-Select the correct vault when the profile uses PDM values or when generated files must be handled through PDM.
+The arrow beside **Publish** selects the Publish profile used for the job.
+It does not select or associate a PDM vault.
+When a workflow uses PDM values, serial numbers, automatic check-in, or Vault root folder placeholders, configure the shared vault under **PDMPublisher > Settings > PDM**.
+See [PDM Settings](pdmpublishersolidworks_pdm-settings.md).

 When [Show conditions output dialog](pdmpublishersolidworks-condition-output.md) is enabled for an assembly, PDMPublisher displays the references that passed before export begins.
 Confirm the files to continue or cancel the job.